zephyrproject-rtos/zephyr/doc/reference/storage/settings/settings.rst

 to load settings data from storage to volatile memory.
 For both FCB and filesystem back-end the most recent key values are guaranteed by traversing all stored content and (potentially) overwriting older key values with newer ones.
+For the NVS backend only the most recent values are retrieved.
 After all data is loaded, the ``h_commit`` handler is issued, signalling the application that the settings were successfully retrieved.